uschti/Hassio-AMB-Dynamic-Energy-Addons/README.md

 4. Choose "Integration" as category and confirm
 5. Search for "AMB Dynamic Energy" in HACS and install
 6. Restart Home Assistant
-7. Add the integration from the UI and configure the API endpoint
+7. Add the integration from the UI

 ### Manual Installation